 Pantone Color Swatch

-If you have a lot of one colour, print up a Pantone swatch frame and tape it to your shirt for the quickest Halloween costume ever.
+If you have a lot of one color, print up a Pantone swatch frame and tape it to your shirt for the quickest Halloween costume ever.

 Magic Eight Ball